6 Business Copywriting Tips for Your COVID-19 Landing Page

 - Subscribe to our newsletter for exclusive updates

 Take a look at these copy and design considerations to learn how to craft the perfect call to action for your page.

 6. Where should I place this landing page on my website?

 Great question!
 Your landing page should be prominent and easily accessible.
 You can include a link to your COVID-19 landing page on your homepage, within a popup and/or on a sticky banner.
 This way, your customers can locate the page quickly and find the answers to their questions without investing too much of their time on your site.

 Our business copywriting team will help you create a COVID-19 landing page that converts

 Our award-winning business copywriting, lead generation and website design team helps businesses and nonprofits of all sizes across the U.S. Fill out the form below or send us an email to learn how we can communicate your COVID-19 efforts to customers and prospects in no time!
 Searching for more resources?
-Check out our COVID-19 Comeback Kit for expert marketing tips from our team.
+Check out our Small Business Marketing Kit for expert marketing tips from our team.